amarkotha00/FacialRecognition_MobileNet/README.md

 # Facial-Recognition
-Facial Recognition using a Deep Learning Model, MobileNet.
+Facial Recognition using a Convolutional Neural Network Model, MobileNet.